mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 Diagnostic Service
 ==================
-Diagnostic services are functions that are offered by servers (ECUs) to client via UDS protocol.
+Diagnostic services are functions that are offered by servers (ECUs) to a client via UDS protocol.
 Services are identified through Service Identifier (SID) values.